trinker/pathr/README.md

 Manipulating
 ------------

 Once the path has been parsed the individual elements can be extracted and/or replaced to form sub-paths.
-In this section I break the manipulation functions into (1) extraction and (2) replacement types.
-There are a few miscellaneous **pathr** functions that are not an extraction or replacemnt tool which will be discussed at the end of the Manipulation section.
+In this section I break the manipulation functions into (1) extracting (2) replacing, and (3) combining types.
+There are a few miscellaneous **pathr** functions that are not an extracting, replacing, or combining tool which will be discussed at the end of the Manipulating section.

-### Extraction
+### Extracting

-Extraction can focus on replacing path elements by their numeric index or by their content relative to a matched regular expression.
-There are three sets of extraction functions (1) `front`/`back`, (2) `index`, and (3) `before`/`after`.
+Extracting can replace path elements by their numeric index or by their content relative to a matched regular expression.
+There are three sets of extracting functions (1) `front`/`back`, (2) `index`, and (3) `before`/`after`.
 The first two rely on matching elements to their numeric position while the latter set uses extraction relative to a regular expression match.